Regions of the World 1900-1-RGS

 Written test with closed questions.
 50% of points are required to pass the test.

-Retake exam is based on the same rules as the first one.
+Retake exam is based on the same rules as the first term.

 Practical placement